-The Old Dominion University Police Department is a state certified, accredited law enforcement agency, comprised of 40 sworn police officers, 38 security officers assigned to the ODU campus, 70 security officers assigned to TCC campuses.
+The Old Dominion University Police Department is a state certified, accredited law enforcement agency, comprised of 45 sworn police officers, 30 security officers.
 5 E-911 dispatchers and 3 support technicians.
 Our primary responsibility is to provide professional police services and emergency response capabilities to the students, faculty, staff and visitors of the Old Dominion University community.

 Under Chapter 17, Section 23.234-236 of the Code of Virginia, campus police officers are classified as sworn law enforcement officers, and carry the same authority as any state, municipal or county law enforcement officer.